AndersDeath/diary2/000-current.md

 # 08 September - Friday - Yerevan - 344 day of immigration

 So, I had an interview with Wunderflats today.
 It was absolutely controversial.
 I don't expect a good result. i hope they will give me an answer on monday.
 I also finally got money from fucking financial department.
 I also updated portfolio website.
 I still working on articles that I will finish soon.
 THis is extremely important.
 I have much more time because the number of interviews decreased significantly.
 However I pissed of DR SMILE again.
+This situation with money, absence of answer about three years working vacation.